 - How to respond: Start renewal conversations 60+ days early.
 Request as-is renewal pricing explicitly.
 Make them say no. If forced to migrate, negotiate hard on per-user rates.

-- Credit-Based Obfuscation - Vendors move from predictable per-seat pricing to consumption-based "credit" models that obscure true costs and make benchmarking nearly impossible.
+- Credit-Based Obfuscation: Vendors move from predictable per-seat pricing to consumption-based "credit" models that obscure true costs and make benchmarking nearly impossible.

 - Example: HubSpot transitioned to credit-based pricing for AI features.
 Instead of paying for Breeze AI separately, usage pulls from a pool of credits.
 What constitutes one credit?
 It varies by action.
 How do you forecast costs?
 You can't without usage history.